-- (1) Generator Automatic Voltage Regulators (AVRs) will be kept in service when the unit is in normal operating range, set to regulate Generation Resource terminal voltage.
-Generation Entities shall notify their QSEs, who in turn will notify ERCOT per Protocol Section 3.15.3, QSE Responsibilities Related to Voltage Support, when a voltage regulator is unavailable due to maintenance or failure and when the AVR returns to normal operation.
-ERCOT is responsible for notifying the appropriate TO of such AVR status changes.
-QSEs shall supply AVR status logs to ERCOT upon request per Protocol Section 6.5.5.1, Changes in Resource Status. - (2) Generation Entities shall conduct performance tests on AVRs or verify AVR performance through comparison with operational data a minimum of every five years as prescribed in item (5) of Protocol Section 8.1.1.2.1.4, Voltage Support Service (VSS) Qualification, or if equipment characteristics are knowingly modified, within 30 days of the modification.
-The test reports should include the minimum and maximum excitation limiters, volts/hertz settings, gain and time constants, type of voltage regulator control function, date tested, and voltage regulator control setting.
+- (1) Generation Entities shall notify their QSEs of any change in Automatic Voltage Regulator (AVR) status (e.g. AVR unavailability due to maintenance or failure and when the AVR returns to normal operation).
+QSEs shall notify ERCOT and the TO at the Point of Interconnection (POI) of any change in AVR status and shall supply AVR status logs to ERCOT upon request per Protocol Section 6.5.5.1, Changes in Resource Status. - (2) Generation Entities shall conduct performance tests on AVRs or verify AVR performance through comparison with operational data a minimum of every five years as prescribed in item (5) of Protocol Section 8.1.1.2.1.4, Voltage Support Service (VSS) Qualification, or if equipment characteristics are knowingly modified, within 30 days of the modification.
+The test reports should include the minimum and maximum excitation limiters, volts/hertz settings, gain and time constants, type of voltage regulator control function, date tested, and voltage regulator control setting. - (3) Generation Resources shall verify excitation systems model data upon initial installation, within 30 days of performance modifications, and a minimum of five years thereafter.

-- (3) Generation Resources shall verify excitation systems model data upon initial installation, within 30 days of performance modifications, and a minimum of five years thereafter. - (4) Generation Resource AVR modeling information required in the ERCOT Planning Criteria shall be determined from actual Generation Resource testing described in these Operating Guides.
+(4) Generation Resource AVR modeling information required in the ERCOT Planning Criteria shall be determined from actual Generation Resource testing described in these Operating Guides.
 Within 30 days of ERCOT's request, the results of the latest test performed shall be supplied to ERCOT and the Transmission Service Provider (TSP).